 - 1. The dates of the lecture midterm exams and quiz are defined in the Schedule. - 2.
 Midterm and quiz grades will not be dropped and need to be taken on scheduled dates and times. - 3.
 Midterm exam grades will not be dropped.
-An unexcused missed midterm exam will have a point score of '0/200' points.
-In the event a student submits a physician letter, or otherwise instructor approved documented reason for an absence resulting in missing one midterm exam, then the Final exam will be weighted as 40% of the total grade.
+An unexcused missed midterm exam will have a point score of zero (0) points.
+In the event a student submits a physician letter, or otherwise instructor approved documented reason for an absence resulting in missing one midterm exam, then the Final exam will be weighted to include the percent value of the missed midterm.
 The Final exam score will not compensate in any manner or be adjusted for two missed midterm exams.
 There is no make-up lecture quiz. - 4.
 There are no extra credit projects or activities that are scheduled for this course.
 The instructor retains the option of providing an unplanned exercise owing to extenuating circumstances or events.